papertigers/github-sync/README.md

 a user's repositories or a list of individual repositories and keep them in sync locally.
 One can use the `-t` flag to specify a number of threads which will control how many threads are actively pulling repos locally.
-Currently we have opted to log errors rather than fail hard.
+Currently we have opted to log errors at the end of a run rather than fail hard.

-It currently seems to handle force pushes okay, but I have only done basic testing.
-It currently doesn't pull all branches locally but that may be a nice change to make in the future.

 ### Usage